catherinewu12/qhacks/README.md

 This project in primarily a Google Chrome extension written in Javascript and a little bit of CSS.
 It relies upon two custom Javascript API's which interact with the movie database site.

+#### The Standard Library API's
+The two API's created and used are found on Standard Library at:
+1. jlaframboise/scrapechars
+2. jlaframboise/search-terms-to-imdb-link

 #### User Experience and Program Flow
 1. The user opens their browser and clicks our extension.
 2. They type in the name of the movie that they don't want spoiled.